SinisterMinister/simple-imgur-fetchr/README.md

 Usage: simple-imgur-fetchr <subreddit> <location> [options]

 Options:
   -p, --pages       Number of pages to pull from Imgur.
-One page is 60 images.   [default: 1] -t, --timeframe  Timeframe in which you want the top images.              [default: "all"] -w, --workers    Number of workers to download concurrently.                  [default: 5]
+One page is 60 images.     [default: 1] -t, --timeframe   Timeframe in which you want the top images.                [default: "all"] -w, --workers     Number of workers to download concurrently.                    [default: 5] --allowPortraits  Download portrait images                         [boolean] [default: false] --allowLowRes     Download images that are smaller than 1920x1080  [boolean] [default: false]
 ```

 By default, the script will download the top 60 images of all time for a subreddit.